motazmuhammad/PCB_w_eagle/readme.md

   1. Ball grid array (BGA): Leads are metal balls on the bottom of the device
   1. pad: The location on a board that comes in contact with a component's lead
   1. mil:0.001 inch.
+  1. silk screen: a thin nonconductive layer used to print letters.
+  1. solder mask: a think nonconductive layer used to protect the PCB.
+  1. via: a conductive path between two layers.

 ## Abbreviations: